-An unauthenticated, remote attacker could exploit the vulnerability to execute arbitrary code with the privileges of the W3WP service account.
+An unauthenticated, remote attacker could exploit the vulnerability to execute arbitrary code with the elevated privileges of the application service account.
 This could allow the attacker to completely compromise the targeted system.

 The vulnerability is due to the insufficient implementation of machine authentication check (MAC) by the affected software when handling unassigned workflows.

 An attacker could exploit the vulnerability by sending crafted content to a targeted system.
 When the affected software processes the malicious content, the attacker could execute arbitrary code with the privileges of the application service account.
 This could allow the attacker to completely compromise the system.

 Administrators are advised to apply the appropriate updates.